Shadowhunters: Critical response

 The debut season of Shadowhunters received mixed responses from critics.
 Metacritic gave it a 45 out of 100 rating, based on 9 reviews, indicating "mixed or average reviews".
-Rotten Tomatoes gave the series a 44% rating, based on 25 reviews, with an average rating of 5.81/10.
+Rotten Tomatoes gave the first season of the series a 44% rating, based on 25 reviews, with an average rating of 5.81/10.
 The site's consensus states, "Shadowhunters boasts visual thrills and a potential-rich premise, but they're not enough to overcome the show's self-serious silliness and dull, convoluted plots."
+However, its latter two seasons subsequently received considerably more favorable reviews.

 According to James Poniewozik of The New York Times, the series "has its assets, especially its popular source material.
 But it might become more fun if it learns to enjoy being the empowerment fantasy it really is."